hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 1. Do some shopping (optional)
 2. Clone the repo
+3. Set-up Cumulocity
-3. Build your smart home and set up application 3a.
-Change code to view data on the dashboard
+4. Build your process monitoring system and set up application
-4. Set-up Node-MCU
+5. Set-up Node-MCU
-5. Setup Node-RED on both Raspberry Pi's and local machine
+6. Setup Node-RED on both Raspberry Pi's and local machine
-6. Set up MQTT Broker
+7. Set up MQTT Broker
-7. Set up Gateway
+8. Set up Gateway
-8. Build a dashboard
+9. Build a dashboard

 ## Step 1 Do some shopping (Optional)

 I used for this tutorial the following components:

 * [*Keyestudio smart home set:*](https://www.keyestudio.com/products/keyestudio-smart-home-kit-withlus-board-for-arduino-diy-stem) this set includes a laser-cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
 This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to build the house and to connect everything.
 The needed code is available online.
 For every sensor/actuator is code available, and of course also for the complete set-up.
 This set is sold via different vendors, so look for the best price for you.
 * Raspberry PI 1: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the devices and the MQTT server.
 This gateway is also connected to the cloud or local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.
 * Raspberry Pi 2: This Raspberry Pi acts as an MQTT Broker.
-I use a Raspberry Pi 4 (can also be a Raspberry Pi 3) for that with a Sense HAT board.
+I use a Raspberry Pi 3 for that with a Sense HAT board.
 A Sense Hat is an additional board on top of a Raspberry Pi.
 It consists of a LED matrix and a joystick.
 This Sensehat is optional, I use it for displaying traffic going through the MQTT server on the LED Matrix.
 OPTIONAL: Instead of setting up an MQTT Broker yourself, you can also use a public broker for this or run a broker on another device.
-* Web camera, this can be any USB camera or a Raspberry Pi camera.
-* OPTIONAL: NodeMCU: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
+NodeMCU: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
 I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to control my 'smart garden'.

 For this tutorial, I used different pieces of hardware.
 To use all the possibilities I am going to mention in this tutorial, I advise you to have all parts available.
 You can also build the functionalities in this tutorial with only having an Arduino with one sensor.
-All the parts running on the 2 Raspberry Pi's can also run on your laptop or on IBM Cloud.
+All the parts running on the 2 Raspberry Pi's can also run on your laptop.

 ## Step 2 Clone the repo